John Benjamin Murphy: Academic career

-After his sojourn in Europe, he returned to Chicago to start a general practice.
+After his sojourn in Europe, he returned to the US to start a general practice.
 He was quickly recognized as a leader in abdominal surgery and was appointed lecturer in surgery at Rush Medical College at the end of 1884.
 In 1890 he was elected Professor of Surgery.
 In 1892, he was named Professor of Clinical Surgery at the College of Physicians and Surgeons (currently University of Illinois College of Medicine).
 By 1899, he had become acclaimed for bone surgery.
 From 1901–1905 he held a position at the Northwestern University Medical School.
 From 1905–1908, he worked at Rush Medical College, and from 1908–1916 he returned to Northwestern University Medical School.
 Meanwhile, he also taught at the Graduate Medical School of Chicago, and from 1895 until his death in 1916, he was the surgeon-in-chief at the Mercy Hospital.
 From 1908 on he also held a commission in the Army Reserve Medical Corps.

 While at Mercy, he developed a following for his "wet clinics", in which he operated and lectured to an audience.
 Physicians from around the world attended these sessions.
 The only method for wider dissemination of these lectures and demonstrations was print publication.
 A secretary transcribed his words, and they were printed as "The Surgical Clinics of John B. Murphy, M.D., at Mercy Hospital, Chicago".
 This became 'The Surgical Clinics of Chicago", and, subsequently, the "Surgical Clinics of North America", which continue as of 2019.

 Experiences

 Early in his career, on May 4, 1886, he was one of the doctors summoned to the scene of the Haymarket Affair in the Near West Side community area of Chicago.
-He dressed approximately 30 men while working until 3:30 AM.
+He dressed approximately 30 men while working until 3:30 am.
 A bomb had been thrown at the Chicago Police officers leading to several deaths and a high-profile trial, in which Murphy was called to testify.
 The labor unrest leading up to and surrounding the events led to the tradition of May Day labor rallies.

 After an October 14, 1912 assassination attempt on former United States President Theodore Roosevelt in Milwaukee, Wisconsin, Roosevelt was brought to Chicago's Mercy Hospital.
 When he asked Roosevelt about any fears he might have about his bullet wound he said that Roosevelt responded, "I've hunted long enough, Doctor, to know that you can't kill a Bull Moose with a short gun."